magiblot/tvision/README.md

 * Windows can be resized also from their bottom left corner.
 * Windows can be dragged from empty areas with the middle mouse button.
 * Support for `kbCtrlUp` and `kbCtrlDown` key codes (which don't work on 16-bit DOS, don't ask me why).
 They can be used to move windows faster with the keyboard (as `kbCtrlLeft` and `kbCtrlRight` already did).
-* Improved usability of menus: they can be closed by clicking twice on them, even submenus.
+* Improved usability of menus: they can be closed by clicking again on them, even submenus.
 * Improved usability of scrollbars: dragging them also scrolls the page.
 Clicking on an empty area of the scrollbar moves the thumb right under the cursor.
 They are responsive by default to mouse wheel events.
 * Views don't lose their sizes when extremely resized.
 * Support for LF line endings in `tvdemo` and `tvedit`. `tvedit` preserves the line ending on file save but all newly created files use CRLF by default.